emacs-mirror/emacs/mps/manual/source/topic/root.rst

 :c:func:`mps_root_destroy`.
 All roots registered in an :term:`arena` must be deregistered before the arena is destroyed.

-There are five ways to register a root, depending on how you need to scan it for references:
+There are four ways to register a root, depending on how you need to scan it for references:

 #. :c:func:`mps_root_create` if you need a custom root scanning